vmalkin/GiraffeOfDoom/README.md

 ### TrendGetter
 This project is designed to aggregate 24hr magnetogram logfiles and incorporate auroral sightings.
 It processes the magnetograms to calculate dH/dt and derive a storm threshold value.
 If it works, there should be a corelation between the storm threshold and aurora sightings.
 Over the long term, we should see carrington rotations and maybe equinoctual clumping of sightings.
 The current code is horrid and relies on brute-forcing *ICK* better version in the pipeline.

+### Camera
+Python scripts to work with SharpCap image capture software.
+Used to control an ZWO imaging camera running as DunedinAurora.NZ all-sky camera.
+Incl code that uses sine/cosine functions to aproximate an algorthm that calculates sunrise/sunset/twilight

+### What is my IP
+Python script to use an external site to determine my IP from the outside world.
+Logs as a text file.